Category Archives: Certified translation

 If you move during the process

-Send an email to the above address, together with a pdf version of proof of domicile and the ADS (i.e. interim licence) or, if you haven’t received the ADS, your birth name, given names, date of birth and nationality of the licence.
-The French licence is then posted to your home address.
+When requested to send in your Australian licence by registered mail, you can indicate your new address with a new proof of domicile and the ADS (i.e. interim licence) or, if you haven’t received the ADS, your birth name, given names, date of birth and nationality of the licence.

 What sort of licence will I get?

-The licence is not probationary unless the original licence is less than 3 years old.
 The issue date indicated on the licence is the issue date of the French licence.
-The licence is valid for 15 years from the issue date (except when a medical check-up is needed, for drives of HGVs for example).
+The licence is valid for 15 years from the issue date (except when a medical check-up is needed, for drivers of HGVs for example).

 LINKS TO OBTAIN AN AUSTRALIAN DRIVING HISTORY/TRAFFIC RECORD